Cheapest cruise lines for 2023 Mediterranean cruises – 7 lines ranked by price

-Over the last few years, the Mediterranean has become a hot spot for visitors from around the world.
-One of the best ways to experience everything the region has to offer is through a cruise.
-Not only will you get to experience a few different countries in a short amount of time, but you’ll get to skip finding a hotel and having to fly here to there, and there and back again.
-In fact, the only flight you’ll have to take is to the starting country and then back out again.
-Generally, ports are near popular airports, making this both easy and cheap.
+The Mediterranean is a hot spot for visitors from around the world, and for good reason.
+Because the Mediterranean is so large, you’ll find that one of the best ways to experience everything the region has to offer is through a cruise.
+This is because not only will you get to experience a few different countries in a rather short amount of time, but you’ll have the opportunity to skip having to find a hotel as well as having to fly here to there, and back again.
+Actually, the only flight you’ll need to go on is to the starting country and then back out again once your cruise has ended.
+Generally speaking, ports are situated close to popular airports, making this easy and cheap.

-Each cruise line holds its own personality and is made to fit a certain type of traveler.
-This allows for each to have their own price category.
-There are many different cruise companies that cover the Mediterranean but for this assessment, we’re going to focus on those that offer a 7 night or 7 day itinerary.
-With a quick read of the information below, you should be able to figure out with one is your best fit, as well as the best option for your price range.
+When looking into each cruise, you’ll find that they all have their own personality and thus, some will be better suited to your traveling style compared to others.
+You’ll also note that each sits in a different price category.
+There are lots of different cruise companies that sail the Mediterranean but for this particular assessment, we’re going to focus on those that offer either a 7 night or 7 day itinerary.
+Once you read the information below, you’ll be able to figure out which one is your best fit, as well as the best option for your budget.

 Each cruise line tends to attract a different crowd

-Cruises lines come in all forms, some dedicate themselves to the adventurous spirits among us while others focus on relaxation.
-Some appeal to the younger crowd and those with families while others cater to an older crowd.
-You’ll also find that there are many different price ranges among cruise lines.
-Cheaper cruises aim to attract the young while more expensive and boutique cruises target those of retirement age as well as those seeking more of a formal style of cruising.
+Cruise lines come in all forms, with some that dedicate themselves to those who are more adventurous while others focus on relaxation.
+Some also appeal more to the younger crowd and those traveling with their families while others cater to an older crowd.
+What you’ll find is that cheaper cruises aim to attract the young while more expensive and boutique cruises target those of retirement age in addition to those seeking more of a formal style of cruising.

 How we compared the cruise lines

-The list below comprises the best available rates for 7-night or 7-day Mediterranean cruises for the month of July 2022.
-Throughout the year, cruise prices do change (either up or down) but tend to move together at the same time and generally speaking, in the same direction.
+The list below is made up of the best available rates for 7-night or 7-day Mediterranean cruises (with a cruise for 10 nights added in) for the month of July 2023.
+Throughout the year, cruise prices do move up or down a bit, but they tend to move together at the same time.
 This means that the ranking should stay the same, even if the individual prices are a bit different in from one month to the next.

-The fares below are based on double occupancy and are priced per person.
-Government taxes, fees and other port expenses are additional for each and every guest.
+The fares that you’ll find below are based on double occupancy and are priced out per person.
+Government taxes, fees and other port expenses are additional for all guests.

 1 – Norwegian Cruises (cheapest)